 Like all financing options, term loans have both pros and cons that you must consider before deciding on a course of action.

-Did you know?
-The interest rate isn't the only fee you may be charged for a loan.
+The interest rate isn’t the only fee you may be charged for a loan.
 Origination, processing and prepayment fees are all possible charges that you must factor into the total cost of a loan.
+[Learn more on how to negotiate loans with lenders.]

 If you decide you want a term loan, you can apply for a short-term, intermediate-term or long-term loan.